-When an employee takes leave to welcome a new child, understanding their healthcare benefits is crucial for financial and personal peace of mind.
-The benefits provided during maternity or paternity leave are not a one-size-fits-all answer; they depend on a combination of federal and state laws, your employer's specific policies, and the structure of your health plan.
-Typically, if you are enrolled in your employer's group health plan, your coverage should continue uninterrupted during protected leave, such as that under the Family and Medical Leave Act (FMLA).
-However, you are generally still responsible for paying your portion of the premium.
-Let's break down the key components, compliance considerations, and how innovative benefit designs are beginning to reshape this critical life event.
+When an employee takes leave to welcome a new child, understanding their healthcare benefits matters for financial and personal peace of mind.
+The benefits provided during maternity or paternity leave aren't one-size-fits-all; they depend on federal and state laws, your employer's specific policies, and your health plan's structure.
+Typically, if you're enrolled in your employer's group health plan, your coverage should continue uninterrupted during protected leave, such as under the Family and Medical Leave Act (FMLA).
+But you're still responsible for paying your share of the premium.
+Here's a breakdown of the key components, compliance considerations, and how innovative benefit designs are beginning to reshape this major life event.

 Core Healthcare Benefits During Leave

 During a qualified leave, your existing health insurance coverage should be maintained on the same terms as if you were actively working.
-This includes medical, dental, and vision plans.
-The critical mechanisms that facilitate this are continuation of coverage and premium payment.
+That includes medical, dental, and vision plans.
+The key mechanisms here are continuation of coverage and premium payment.

-• Medical Plan Coverage: All covered services-including prenatal care, delivery, postnatal care, and pediatric care for the new child-remain accessible.
-It's essential to add your newborn to the plan within the typical 30-60 day special enrollment window triggered by the birth or adoption.
+- Medical Plan Coverage: All covered services—including prenatal care, delivery, postnatal care, and pediatric care for the new child—remain accessible.
+You'll need to add your newborn within the typical 30-60 day special enrollment window triggered by the birth or adoption.

-• Premium Payments: While on unpaid FMLA leave, you must continue to pay your regular share of the premium.
-Employers can require this payment upfront or use a catch-up method.
-If the premium isn't paid, the employer can terminate coverage, but they must first provide a 30-day grace period notice.
+- Premium Payments: On unpaid FMLA leave, you still owe your share of the premium.
+Employers can ask for payment upfront or use a catch-up method.
+Fail to pay, and they can terminate coverage — but only after a 30-day grace period notice.

-• Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs): You can continue using these tax-advantaged funds for eligible expenses.
-Note that HSA contributions can only be made if you are on a High Deductible Health Plan (HDHP) and not receiving other non-HDHP coverage.
-FSA contributions typically pause if your paycheck does, but you can still use the funds already in the account.
+- Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs): You can keep using these tax-advantaged funds for eligible expenses.
+But HSA contributions require you to be on a High Deductible Health Plan (HDHP) with no other non-HDHP coverage.
+And FSA contributions usually pause if your paycheck stops, though you can still spend what's already in the account.

 Key Laws Governing Benefits Continuation

-Several laws interact to protect your benefits during leave.
-Navigating them is a core responsibility of HR and benefits administration.
+Several laws work together to protect your benefits during leave.
+Navigating them falls to HR and benefits teams.

 Family and Medical Leave Act (FMLA)